 The Columbia River Gorge is an awe-inspiring area of the states of Washington and Oregon.
 This canyon made by the Columbia river is home to several ecological environments from temperate rainforest to dry grasslands, with some dramatic changes in scenery as you traverse the area.
-And it just so happens to be home to a fabulous Select Registry member.
+And it just so happens to be home to a fabulous Select Registry member and Oregon bed and breakfast.
 Visitors can expect fantastic vistas featuring mountains, forests, and the famous Columbia River Gorge waterfalls.

 If you want to take in the wonder of nature during your next getaway, consider heading to the north west for a tour of some of the Columbia River Gorge Waterfalls.
 The region is hem to several types of waterfalls including plunge, tiered, cascade, horsetail, and punchbowl.
 Each is defined by where the water pours from its source, the path it takes on its way down.
 There are more than 90 waterfalls within the Columbia River Gorge, and unless you’re planning to spend a long time in the region discovering them, you probably won’t see them all.
 So, we recommend a visit to these 7 spectacular Columbia River Gorge waterfalls.